JonKing93/pfdf/docs/api/staley2017.rst

     The four parameters - B, Ct, Cf, and Cs - are the parameters of the logistic model link equation.
 B is the intercept, and each C parameter is the coefficient of the associated variable.
 Parameters can be used to implement multiple runs of the assessment model.
 Here, we define a "run" as an implementation of the hazard model using a unique set of logistic model parameters.
 Each parameter should be either a scalar, or vector of parameter values.
 If a vector, the input should have one element per run.
 If a scalar, then the same value is used for every run of the model.
 A common use case is solving the model for multiple rainfall durations (for example: 15, 30, and 60 minute intervals).
 In the example with 3 durations, each parameter should have 3 elements - each element corresponds to parameter value for the corresponding rainfall duration.
 Another use case for multiple runs is implementing a parameter sweep to validate model parameters.

     The p-values - p - are the probabilities for which the model should be solved.
-For example, p=0.5 solves for the rainfall intensities that cause a 50% likelihood of a debris-flow. p should be a 1D array listing all the probabilities that should be solved for.
+For example, p=0.5 solves for the rainfall accumulations that cause a 50% likelihood of a debris-flow. p should be a 1D array listing all the probabilities that should be solved for.

     This function solves the rainfall accumulations for all stream segments, parameter runs, and p-values provided.
 Each accumulation describes the total rainfall required within the rainfall duration associated with its parameters.
 For example, if using parameters for a 15-minute rainfall duration, the accumulation describes the total rainfall required within a 15-minute window.
 Accumulation units are the units of the rainfall values used to calibrate the model's parameters.
 For the 4 models described in the paper, accumulations are in mm.